igeller/CSC220/README.md

 # CSC220: Programming II -- Data Structures and Algorithms
-This repository contains my projects from CSC220 during Spring 2018 of my freshman year.
+This repository contains my projects from CSC220 during Spring 2018 of my freshman year.<br/>

-All code for CSC220 was written in Java.
+All code for CSC220 was written in Java.<br/>
 [Click Here for the Wiki](https://github.com/igeller/CSC220/wiki)